amrdraz/java-code-runner/Readme.md

 ###node wraper
-The module's index.js file exposes 3 methods
+The module's index.js file exposes 6 methods
 - `run`
 - `test`
 - `runClass`
+- `stopServer`
+- `runServer`
+- `recompile` which prgramatically compiles only once per process

 see tests for how they work.

 ###Things left to do

-Look inot runing the java server as a docker container for security
+Look into runing the java server as a docker container for security